More Was Lost in The War – Translation

 You can see, not the details, but the dizzying ambition of the project.
 It was ten in the morning and hundreds of workers were moving around the enormous machines.
 “It’s noisy, I’m not going to lie,” the woman told me.
 “But someday they’ll be done.”

 The truth is it didn’t bother me.
-I had gone to New York in 2001, and I had always wanted to go back.
+I had left New York in 2001, and I had always wanted to go back.
 Now I thought about my younger son who at the time was two years old.
 He would be a New Yorker, I thought, one of those people who measure their years by the size of the buildings rising around them.
 I imagined him spending hours at the window watching the cranes, the workers moving around amid so much chaos, and I thought it would really be a privilege for him to see this cement and iron jungle, and then be able to say, as an adult, that he remembered when none of it existed.
 That’s what it means to belong to a place in the end: carrying its history with you always, intuitively.
 I always wanted to be a New Yorker; at times not being one felt like a personal failure.
 I thought, “My son will be, without even thinking about it.”

 Now he’s seven years old and only has vague memories of living anywhere else, and he doesn’t even notice the details of the city that were so eye-catching to me when I arrived in 1995.

 Like a good Manhattanite, he thinks that all cities are islands.
 His preferred breakfast is a bagel with lox.
 He talks about uptown and downtown effortlessly.
 He has preferences about the various bridges that connect the neighborhoods of New York to each other and to the rest of the world.
-When we share an elevator with a neighbor in the building, my son, attentively and politely, asks them their stop —not their floor— as if he was a subway conductor.
+When we share an elevator with a neighbor in the building, my son, attentively and politely, asks them what’s their stop —not their floor— as if he was a subway conductor.

 We’re New Yorkers, I would tell him.
 We never stop.